DragonMinded/netboot/netdimm/README.md

 `connection()` context manager below.
 Optionally, the second argument (or keyword argument) version can be given.
 This is a `NetDimmVersionEnum` which allows you to set the version of the net dimm you are talking to.
 This matters in a few rare cases.
-Optionally, the third argument (or keyword argument) log can be given.
+Optionally, the third argument (or keyword argument) target can be given.
+This is a `NetDimmTargetEnum` which allows you to set the target the net dimm is talking to.
+This matters for default timeouts.
+Optionally, the forth argument (or keyword argument) log can be given.
 This can either be a function in the form of `log(msg: str, *, newline: bool = True) -> None` or it can be given the `print` function.
 In either case, if this is provided, various verbose information will be logged.
+Optionally, the firth argument (or keyword argument) timeout can be given.
+This should be an integer representing the number of seconds before a send or receive should time out when the net dimm does not talk.
+This is normally determined automatically given a correct target keyword but you can also specify it manually.

 ### crc() static method